 Skip to content

 Orange is a telecommunications group present in France and in around thirty countries across Europe, Africa and the Middle East.
-Its cellular acceptance programme, federated under the Orange Live IoT name and orchestrated by the Orange Business division, conditions admission of a connected device on Orange networks.
+Its connected device validation programme, Orange Connected Validation, is run via the IoT Journey portal and delivers three labels: Orange Assessed, Orange Connected and Orange Approved.
 It complements the GCF inter-operator certifications and the RED in Europe, without substituting for them.
-This page sets out the group's geographic footprint, the scope of the acceptance programme, the articulation with the Datavenue platform, the eUICC and Orange RSP topic, the Orange LoRaWAN network and the classic pitfalls of a pan-Orange commercialisation.
+This page sets out the group's geographic footprint, the scope of the validation programme, the articulation with the Live Objects platform and the Datavenue suite, the eUICC and RSP topic, the Orange LoRaWAN network and the classic pitfalls of a pan-Orange commercialisation.

 The Orange group operates or holds interests in several national affiliates, which makes the notion of an Orange network plural rather than singular.
-A device designed for Orange France does not automatically behave well on Orange Cameroun or Orange Egypte, and an acceptance programme must take this into account from the framing stage.
+A device designed for Orange France does not automatically work as well on Orange Cameroun or Orange Egypte, and a validation programme must take this into account from the framing stage.

 RegionMain countriesSpecifics

-FranceOrange FranceLegacy network, LTE-M and NB-IoT active, 5G NSA and SA in deployment, Orange LoRaWAN as a complement
+FranceOrange FranceLegacy network, LTE-M active (no NB-IoT), 5G NSA and SA in deployment, Orange LoRaWAN as a complement, 2G shutdown in waves in 2026

-West AfricaSenegal, Cote d'Ivoire, Mali, Burkina Faso, Liberia, Sierra Leone, GuineaStrong mobile penetration, LTE in deployment, NB-IoT and LTE-M selective
+West AfricaSenegal, Cote d'Ivoire, Mali, Burkina Faso, Liberia, Sierra Leone, GuineaStrong mobile penetration, LTE in deployment, cellular LPWAN availability to verify country by country

 Central AfricaCameroon, Democratic Republic of Congo, Central African RepublicGrowing LTE coverage, local spectrum constraints